Aceix/aceix/README.md

   - FeelBetter Health (https://feelbetter.health/)
   - UniSalad (https://www.unisalad.com/)

 I dabble with `Web Security`, `Systems Architecture`, `Machine Learning` when less busy.
-Leetcoding is a dying hobby i might revive.
+Leetcoding is a dying hobby I might revive.

 Although I love [Vue](https://vuejs.org/) and [Go](https://go.dev/) 😊, I pick the right tool for a task, considering things like community, maintainability and ease of use.